Home » All the best vegan recipes from Sweeter than Oats » Simple Vegan White Bean, Potato and Corn Chowder

 • Sweetcorn.
 Depending on the time of year, you can use canned or fresh corn, cut from corn cobs.
 The corn kernels add an irreplaceable sweetness and texture.

-• Cannellini Beans.
+• Cannellini beans.
 I find that white beans add a delicious creamy flavor and make it a hearty vegan corn chowder.

 • Fresh thyme.
 I also chuck in a bay leaf if I remember.